macterra/metatron/docs/README.md

 The owner `QmWZcJBMbL64RyLVwLmtRs4JkjHiAYJEeqxS7Rwzh2ran2/macterra` references an agent that owns this asset.
 Agent assets are distinguished by being self-owned, but necessarily by an earlier version of the agent.

-All types are assets, but not all assets are necessarily types.
+All types are assets, but not all assets are types.
 The macterra asset is an instance of the agent type, but is not a type itself.
 The agent asset is also a type.

+In general, all assets have an xid, a type, and an owner.
+The type is an asset derived from the special type named `type`, and the owner is an `agent` asset.

 ![](diagrams/assets.png)

-### asset

-An asset in the Metatron system is any information worth owning.

-### type